 - The first chair of the Maine Commission on Indigent Legal Services, a state agency that provides high-quality representation to indigent citizens, including criminal and juvenile defendants

 - Between college and law school: a waiter, a bellman, a wedding videographer, a title examiner and an “executive gofer” in a ski shop

 When Ron’s not working, he’s…

 Serving on the Municipal Budget Committee.
 Ron enjoys skiing, fly fishing, and trap shooting, among other outdoor pursuits.
 And he spends time with his family every chance he gets.

 Thornton Academy v.
-Regional School Unit 21, 2019 ME 115 (2019) — Prevailed as lead appellate counsel before the ME Supreme Judicial to secure the right of middle school students in Arundel, ME to exercise their option to attend either Thornton Academy Middle School or a middle school within RSU 21.
+Regional School Unit 21, 2019 Maine 115 (2019) — Prevailed as lead appellate counsel before the Maine Supreme Judicial to secure the right of middle school students in Arundel, Maine to exercise their option to attend either Thornton Academy Middle School or a middle school within RSU 21.